-In Winter 2022 we administered our SEL assessment, the Holistic Student Assessment (HSA).
-Our original plan was to administer the survey twice, but due to the timing of the first administration along with other assessments in spring, we felt it would be best to do just one this year.
-We found that 78% of students (grades 4-12) did not require intervention related to a broad spectrum of social-emotional needs, which was the same as last year (79%).
-That is to say that the great majority of students will continue to benefit from preventative social-emotional support, and only 22% require tiered intervention in a small group or 1:1.
+For 22-23 we administered our SEL assessment, the Holistic Student Assessment (HSA) twice.
+In the fall 80% of students (grades 4-12) did not require intervention related to a broad spectrum of social-emotional needs, which was slight increase over Fall 2021 (79%).
+That is to say that the great majority of students will continue to benefit from preventative social-emotional support (Tier 1 and 2), and only 20% require tiered intervention (Tier 3) in a small group or 1:1.
+The Spring administration showed a slight decrease (77%) for students in Tiers 1 and 2.